The iPhone has native support for a wide range of video file formats. However, there are also some video formats that aren’t natively supported.

 The container is responsible for wrapping the video codec, audio codec, closed captioning and associated metadata into a file.

-Most videos today are encoded using H.264 or H.265 codecs, and the compatibility issues are down to the iPhone being unable to open the container.
+Most videos today are encoded using H.264 or H.265 codecs, and the vast majority of compatibility issues arise from the iPhone being unable to open the container, not the codec.

 Common containers are .mp4, .mov, .ts, and .avi.